 If the chosen treatment isn't sustained, the potential adjustment would exceed AusCo's materiality amount.

-Exercising reasonable care, AusCo concludes this treatment is about as likely to be correct as incorrect so it must disclose the position as a Category A reportable tax position.
+Exercising reasonable care, AusCo concludes this treatment is about as likely to be correct as incorrect so it must disclose the position as a Category A RTP.

 Information provided on AusCo's RTP schedule: